mpaldridge/mpaldridge.github.io/docs/_posts/2022-11-27-union-closed.md

 $$ h\big((1-p)^2\big) \geq \frac{1}{1-\psi} (1-p)h(p) , \qquad (*) $$

-but leave $(*)$ to a computer verification.
+but leave $(\ast)$ to a computer verification.
 Alweiss, Huang and Sellke have the same lemma; I'm not totally clear on the extent to which they rely on computer verification.
-(The inequality $(*)$ seems pretty innocuous, but I've just interupted writing this for 20 minutes to try and prove it and made no progress, so...)
+(The inequality $(\ast)$ seems pretty innocuous, but I've just interupted writing this for 20 minutes to try and prove it and made no progress, so...)

 OK, so the proof of Theorem 2.
 We start by writing